Identity Theft Lawyer Philadelphia

 - A felony of the third degree when the total value involved is $2,000 or more;

 - A felony of the third degree if it is in furtherance of a criminal conspiracy regardless of the amount; and

 - A felony of the second degree if it is your third or subsequent offense.

 Enhancements for Identity Theft

-The Identity Theft statute in Pennsylvania is unique, in that it provides for certain enhancements if you fall under a set of classifications or use the information in a particular way.
+The Identity Theft statute in Pennsylvania is unique.
+It provides for certain enhancements if you fall under a set of classifications or use the information in a particular way.

-The attorneys at The Law Offices of Greg Prosmushkin, P.C. can help you formulate defenses and figure out what course of action will be best for you.
-Our attorneys have decades of experience in handling these types of cases, as well as specialized knowledge on crimes involving Identity Theft.
+The attorneys at The Law Offices of Greg Prosmushkin, P.C. can help you formulate defenses and determine the best course of action for you.
+Our attorneys have decades of experience handling these types of cases and specialized knowledge of crimes involving Identity Theft.
 Call us today for a Free Consultation.